ing-bank/baker/docs/archive/execution-semantics.md

 This graph is actually a higher level representation of a [petri net](https://en.wikipedia.org/wiki/Petri_net) (which is also a graph).

-The execution of a process instance based around this petri net.
+The execution of a process instance is based around the state of a petri net.

-The recipe compiler takes a recipe and creates a petri net.
+The recipe compiler takes a recipe and creates a petri net from it.

-Generally the petri net is graph more complicated with extra layers of wiring nodes.
+Generally the petri net graph is more complicated with extra layers of wiring nodes.

 ## Translation rules